NP95/cc/doc/ARCH.md

 sequentially and is not pre-emptible.
 Although it can be loosely classified as a thread of computation, internally it is implemented simply as a method call and not as a POSIX thread.
-Unlike SystemC, which implements the notion of an SC_THREAD, the basic Process class does not support co-routine behavior as this is non-trivial to implement, and otherwise can be easily approximately by using additional state to recall when the last evaluation completed, and
+Unlike SystemC, which implements the notion of an `SC_THREAD`, the basic Process class does not support co-routine behavior as this is non-trivial to implement, and otherwise can be easily approximately by using additional state to recall when the last evaluation completed, and